DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 2.md

 ### **Explanation:**

-In this example, we're importing the `NonFungibleToken` contract from the address `0xft22if84jkj42mw0`.
-It's like borrowing a special tool for handling non-fungible tokens (unique digital items).
-By importing, we can use all the features of `NonFungibleToken` without starting from scratch.
+- In this example, we demonstrate two methods of importing the `Counter` smart contract: from a local file and from an external account.
+- By importing, we gain access to all the features of the imported contract without needing to start from scratch.

 ### **Put it to the Test:**

 1. Open Flow [Playground](https://play.flow.com/)
-2. Let's go back to our contract and try to import a `NonFungibleToken` from `0x299F20A29311B9248F12`
+2. Let's go back to our Knight contract and try to import a `NonFungibleToken`.